Introduction to Deep Learning Research

 - coding (empirical verification of proposed hypothesis).

-To test the students’ knowledge, the course uses 6 quizzes throught the semester, 4 homework assignments, 2 projects, and a final oral exam, where the student is examined on final project significance and originality, project presentation and defence, course content knowledge, and communication effectiveness.
+To test the students’ knowledge, the course uses 6 quizzes throughout the semester, 4 homework assignments, 2 projects, and a final oral exam, where students are examined on final project significance and originality, project presentation and defence, course content knowledge, and communication effectiveness.

 Lectures